Updated September 2023

 If you’re planning to seek employment in any of the Gulf Cooperation Council (GCC) nations, including Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates, you’ll be required to undergo a medical examination through the Gulf Approved Medical Centers Association (GAMCA).

-To learn more about the GAMCA medical program, including its booking procedure, costs, and requirements, please continue reading.
+Please continue reading this Wego article to learn more about the GAMCA medical program, including its booking procedure, costs, and requirements.

 GAMCA medical program